khulnasoft/service-mesh-performance/CONTRIBUTING.md

 ## <a name="contributing-docs">Documentation Contribution Flow</a>
 Please contribute!
-All projects under Layer5 use GitHub Pages to host its documentation.
-Learn more about [Layer5's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
+All projects under KhulnaSoft use GitHub Pages to host its documentation.
+Learn more about [KhulnaSoft's documentation framework](https://docs.google.com/document/d/17guuaxb0xsfutBCzyj2CT6OZiFnMu9w4PzoILXhRXSo/edit?usp=sharing).
 The process of contributing follows this flow:

 1. Create a fork, if you have not already, by following the steps described [here](./CONTRIBUTING-gitflow.md)
 1. In the local copy of your fork, navigate to the docs folder.